American Forts: East

 (1751 - 1780's, 1860's), near Lower Sansavilla

 A British fort located on the east bank of the Altamaha River two miles below town.
 It was a 70-square foot stockade with four bastions and a two-story wooden blockhouse.
-Rearmed by Patriots in 1776, captured by the British in 1777 and renamed Fort Howe.
+Rearmed by Patriots in 1776, captured by British Loyalist forces (Florida Rangers) in 1777 and renamed Fort Howe.
 The Patriots recaptured the fort in 1778.
-The site was also used by Confederates during the Civil War.
+The site was also used by Confederates during the Civil War, mostly as a lookout post.
 No remains.
+State marker located on GA 57 at the Long - McIntosh County line.

 Fort King George (State Historic Site)